UniqueNetwork/ts_api/README.md

 await init({connectToPolkadotExtensionsAs: 'my app'})
 ```

-or, gives the same result:
+or, another way to do the same:

 ```typescript
 import {init, Substrate} from '@unique-nft/api'